 - If a star passes too close to a black hole, it can be torn apart.

-- Astronomers estimate there are anywhere from 10 million to a billion stellar black holes, with masses roughly thrice that of the sun, in the Milky Way.
+- Astronomers estimate there are anywhere from 10 million to a billion stellar black holes, with masses roughly three times that of the sun, in the Milky Way.

 - The interesting relationship between string theory and black holes gives rise to more types of massive giants than found under conventional classical mechanics.